 Finally, Server Side Request Forgery (SSRF) is the last entry on the OWASP Top 10 for the 2021 list.

 SSRF flaws happen when web applications request access to and fetch remote resources without verifying the user-supplied URL.
 SSRF attacks can often bypass firewalls, VPNs, or even network Access Control Lists (ACLs).

 To prevent SSRF attacks, you must adopt preventative measures at the network and application layers.
 For example, you can enforce “deny by default” firewall rules on the network layer while simultaneously disabling HTTP redirections on the application layer.

 If you’ve made it this far, you’re probably wondering by now: How exactly can I ensure my web application stays safe from the OWASP Top 10 for 2021?

 Simple: integrate Kiuwan security solutions with your web application development for maximum security.

 Still not convinced?
 Perhaps you’ll change your mind once you find out Kiuwan and its solutions fully comply with the best IT security standards today.
-These include CERT, NIST, and OWASP, just to name a few.
+These include CERT, NIST, and OWASP top ten, just to name a few.